Trade receivables

 Trade receivables are an important item for both companies and their bankers.
 The cash flow needs depend partly on the good management of these trade receivables.

+Thus, all things being equal, a company's cash flow is improved by reducing the amount of its trade receivables.
 Credit institutions therefore offer solutions that enable the amount of trade receivables to be reduced, in particular through the discounting of documentary credit (trade finance) or the mobilization of trade receivables or the customer item (factoring).